 We live in an increasingly inter-connected world.
 Everything from shopping, social networking, studying, job applications, accommodation bookings, researching topics, to watching movies are now being done over the Internet.
 Because nowadays, it seems that it would take a lot of effort to go about day-to-day life while refraining from using the Internet.

-One option is to choose to be a total Luddite like my ~!
-1maternal grandmother.
-She refused to learn digital time, the metric system, how to use an ATM, how to use a VCR, or how to use a computer.
+One option is to choose to be a total Luddite like me or be one of those who refuse to learn digital time, the metric system, how to use an ATM or other online payments, how to use a VCR, what is AI, or how simply to use or make most out of your computer.

 The other choice is to increase your digital literacy.
 This way, even if you are not interested in using the Internet, as a result, you will still have the ability to do so if you ever need to.

-But you might not know where to go to to develop your digital skills.
+But you might not know where to go to develop your digital skills.

-When signing up (click here) choose from drop down menu 4Retirees PTY LTD as a your partner.
+When signing up (BE CONNECTED) choose from drop-down menu 4Retirees PTY LTD as your partner.
 Aimed at mature people and intended to empower them to be digitally literate and to know how to stay safe and secure on-line.
 The website is ideal for the absolute beginner.
 Topics include “What is a Computer?”
 “What is a Laptop?”
 “Using a Mouse”, “Using a Touchscreen”, etc. In addition, advanced topics include such things as “Using A Digital Camera and “Using Facebook”, “On-line Shopping”, and “Socialising”.

-Likewise, if you know of anyone who need a help, who needs to learn how to use computer and internet perhaps you can voluntary your time and go to help them.
+Likewise, if you know of anyone who needs help, who needs to learn how to use computer and internet perhaps you can volunteer your time and go to help them.
 Sign them up with Be Connected program and our community so they can learn ongoing.

 A free-to-use website created by the British Broadcasting Corporation.
 It provides information about how to get connected to the Internet – whether at home or in a public place – and how to use it safely and securely.
 For instance, the content includes: “Social Networks and Blogs”, “Beat the Bullies” (about how to deal with cyber-bullying), “What is a Search Engine?”, “Crowdfunding”, “Applying for Jobs On-line”, “What Can I Safely Upload?”, among many others.
 Thus, this is an ideal site for anyone wanting to know how to make the most out of the Internet without being negatively affected by it.